 - Find the Aggregation setting and change it using the dropdown list of options.

 - Scroll to the bottom of the page and click Save changes.

 If you haven't setup categories then all grades will be within the default course grade category, this is the top option, which will show a folder icon and the name of the course.

 Mean of grades (with extra credits)

-A value greater than 0 treats a grade item's grades as extra credit during aggregation.
-The number is a factor by which the grade value will be multiplied before it is added to the sum of all grades, but the item itself will not be counted in the division.
+An extra credit value greater than 0 changes the grade aggregation calculation.
+The extra credit number is multiplied by the grade and added to the sum of all grades, but the extra credit value is not included in the division.
 For example:

 - Item 1 is graded 0-100 and its Extra credit value is set to 2.

 - Item 2 is graded 0-100 and its Extra credit value is left at 0.0000.

 - Item 3 is graded 0-100 and its Extra credit value is left at 0.0000.